SiliconLabs/bluetooth_applications/bluetooth_ai_ml_hand_signal_recognition/README.md

 ### Model overview ###

-Before continuing with this project, it is recommended to review the [MLTK Overview](https://siliconlabs.github.io/mltk/docs/overview.html), which provides an overview of the core concepts used by the this project.
+Before continuing with this project, it is recommended to review the [MLTK Overview](https://siliconlabs.github.io/mltk/docs/overview.html), which provides an overview of the core concepts used by this project.

 Image classification is one of the most important applications of deep learning and Artificial Intelligence.
 Image classification refers to assigning labels to images based on certain characteristics or features present in them.
 The algorithm identifies these features and uses them to differentiate between different images and assign labels to them [[1]](https://www.simplilearn.com/tutorials/deep-learning-tutorial/guide-to-building-powerful-keras-image-classification-models).

 In this project, we have a dataset with three different image types:

 - **Thumbs up** - Images of a person's hand making a "like" gesture
-- **Thumbs down** - Images of a persons's hand making a "dislike" gesture
+- **Thumbs down** - Images of a person's hand making a "dislike" gesture
 - **Nothing** - Random images not containing any of the above

 We assign an ID, a.k.a. **label**, 0-2, to each of these classes.